curl/curl/docs/HTTP2.md

 TODO
 ----

-  - Provide API to set priorities / dependencies of individual streams

-  - Implement "prior-knowledge" HTTP/2 connecitons over clear text so that curl can connect with HTTP/2 at once without 1.1+Upgrade.
+  - Implement "prior-knowledge" HTTP/2 connections over clear text so that curl can connect with HTTP/2 at once without 1.1+Upgrade.